atlasacademy/fgo-docs/README.md

 - It's not quite correct to say the max value of `powerMod` is 1000%.
 As seen in [the formula mapping](https://github.com/atlasacademy/fgo-game-data-docs/blob/master/battle/damage.md), `powerMod` consists of 4 buff actions and each of them has their own limits.
 However, most of the common `powerMod` buffs fall into buff action `damage` which has an upper limit of 1000%.
 - The interaction can get pretty messy so when in doubt, follow the formula step by step.
 I purposefully used "Default Value" in the table above instead of "baseParam" or "baseValue".
 - There are also some floors in the [damage formula](https://github.com/atlasacademy/fgo-game-data-docs/blob/master/battle/damage.md) that might affect the effective buff value.
-- The buff actions parameters are from NA 1.35.1 version so they can be outdated (`specialdefence`'s limit is likely to have changed in versions 2.0+).

 ### Unstackable buffs